BlockSendFi/BlockSend/README.md

 ## Context

-This project is the final project for the Alyra certification, the subject was free but must used blockchain technology.
+This project is the final project for the Alyra certification, the subject was free but must used blockchain technology and some technical figures were imposed.

 ## Objective

-The objective was to have a simple application that allow user to send money abroad with a low cost and transparency.
-We build simple interface allow the user to add contact and then program a transaction.
+The objective was to have an application that allow user to send money abroad with a low cost and transparency.
+We build simple interface to add contacts and configure a transfer.

 ## Organization